Walk or bike

 We welcome group visits to Wild Haweswater and love to share our work with those who have an interest in discovering more.

-Our Open Days through the year are for any individual or group interested in learning about our work in a professional or practical sense, to book onto.
+Our Open Day tours through the year are for any individual or group interested in learning about our work in a professional or practical sense, to book onto.
 There is a maximum of 20 spaces to ensure that attendees get the most from their visit and due to our limited parking.
 If you have a party bigger than 20, please get in touch to discuss options.

-• £10 per person (community/charity group donation)
+- £10 per person, per half day (community/charity group donation)

-• £20 per person (corporate/company group donation)
+- £20 per person, per half day (corporate/company group donation)

-To book your place or find out more about arranging group visits to Haweswater, please contact us [email protected] and a member of our team will be pleased to discuss this with you.
+To book your place or find out more about arranging group visits to Wild Haweswater, please contact us [email protected] and a member of our team will be pleased to discuss this with you.

 Please note, we don’t have coach parking and the local roads are unsuitable for large coaches.